corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/CorDapps/_index.md

 The orchestration layer has full, queryable access to the information contained within the consensus layer through the Corda CorDapp API.

 The mechanism for achieving consensus in Corda is pluggable.
-For example, Corda 5 allows for a UTXO model with notary double-spend protection.
+For example, Corda 5 allows for a UTXO model with {{< tooltip >}}notary{{< /tooltip >}} double-spend protection.
 However, common across all models is once the orchestration layer has negotiated a potential change amongst peers, and that change is determined to be valid, it is applied to the global state.

 ### Decentralized Control